aashari/mcp-server-atlassian-confluence/README.md

 ### For Other AI Assistants

-Most AI assistants support MCP.
+Most AI assistants support MCP (Cursor AI, Continue.dev, and others).
 Install the server globally:

 ```bash
 npm install -g @aashari/mcp-server-atlassian-confluence
 ```

 Then configure your AI assistant to use the MCP server with STDIO transport.
+The binary is available as `mcp-atlassian-confluence` after global installation.

 ### Alternative: Configuration File